 The spectrum of fluorescent lighting ranges from warm white to near daylight, depending on the lamp's phosphor coating.

-Fluorescent light bulbs are actually made from two different types of energy interactions.
-The first type occurs when electricity courses through the gas in the bulb, making it give off ultraviolet radiation.
-This radiation is immediately absorbed by the phosphorous coating on the inside of the bulb, which produces the second type of energy, visible light.
-The type of gas used in the bulb affects the spectrum of light fluorescent bulbs produce.
+Fluorescent light comes from two types of energy interactions.
+The first occurs when electricity courses through the gas in the bulb, causing it to emit ultraviolet light.
+The phosphor coating on the inside of the bulb absorbs the UV rays, in turn producing the second type of energy, visible light.
+The type of phosphor material used in the bulb affects the spectrum of light that fluorescent bulbs produce.

-Different fluorescent bulbs produced different temperatures, and the warmer the bulb is, the more different the light spectrum will be.
-In a paradox, the coolest bulbs are known for producing what is called a "warm white" fluorescent color, which is similar to an incandescent light, but more orange.
-Slighter higher temperatures produce warm white colors with less red.
+Lighting experts refer to different hues of white light in terms of "color temperature," which refers to how the light from a white-hot object compares to other kinds of lighting: the sun, candles, incandescent bulbs and fluorescent lights.
+Different fluorescent bulbs produce light of different color temperatures.
+The "warmer" the bulb, the more reddish the light spectrum will be.
+In a paradox, the cooler temperatures produce what is called a "warm white" fluorescent color, which is similar to an incandescent light, but with more orange.
+Slightly higher color temperatures produce warm white colors with less red.

-Cool white fluorescents have a medium to high temperature output, and produce light that is plain white or icy white in color.
-The highest temperatures produce an even bluer light, which includes the reds and oranges from the previous temperatures but adds blue wavelengths that tint the overall spectrum.
+Cool white fluorescent bulbs have a medium to high color temperature, and produce light that is plain white or icy white in color.
+The highest color temperatures produce an even bluer light, which includes the reds and oranges from the previous temperatures but adds blue wavelengths that tint the overall spectrum.

-Some types of fluorescent lights are designed to be "full spectrum" or produce colors at very high temperatures, which mimics the spectrum of real daylight.
-These bulbs can be useful for people who are bothered by the colder colors of other fluorescents, but they are used most often as grow lights.
-Plants respond best to the full spectrum of these special bulbs when growing indoors.
+Some types of fluorescent bulbs produce "full spectrum" light which mimics the spectrum and color temperature of real daylight.
+These bulbs can be useful for people sensitive to the colder colors of other fluorescent bulbs, but they are used most often as grow lights.
+Indoor plants respond well to the full spectrum of these special bulbs.